 Why I Meditate

-If you told me six years ago that I’d be a healthy foodie that adores yoga and meditation I’d roll my eyes at you and happily continue chugging my pop and stuffing my face with ice cream.
+If you told me seven years ago that I’d be a healthy foodie that adores yoga and meditation I’d roll my eyes at you and happily continue chugging my pop and stuffing my face with ice cream.
 I seriously thought that meditation was a little too woo-ish for me.

 But then Graves Disease knocked me off my feet and I was ready to re-examine my life and support my well-being in any way possible.
 I remembered that meditation was associated with stress relief.
 And boy, did I ever need help in that department (learning to live with an incurable illness isn’t easy!)
 So I decided to give it another chance.
 I’ve never regretted it!